Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 2. Introduction to Lattice-Microbe, a GPU Accelerated Stochastic Simulation Platform
 3. Tutorial: Bimolecular Reaction Solved Stochastically in CME
 4. Tutorial: Stochastic Genetic Information Processs in CME
-5. Tutorial: CMEODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A
+5. Tutorial: CME-ODE Whole-Cell Model of a Genetically Minimal Cell, JCVI-Syn3A

 ## 1. Set up the tutorial on Delta